 In a court hearing in June, PG&E told the court that it apologized for causing the fires and wants to pay fire victims.
-According to a report by Bloomberg, PG&E has internally proposed establishing a $14 billion fund to resolve legal claims arising from the 2017 and 2018 wildfires.

 The bankruptcy judge handling the Camp Fire lawsuits against PG&E set an October 21, 2019 deadline to file papers in bankruptcy court.
 If people don’t file a claim, they will get NO recovery.